 Another easy way to warm a goat up quickly is with hay and lots of it.
 Fresh hay encourages your goats to eat and as they do, their rumen gets to work on the hay acting like a furnace heating your goats right up from the inside out.
 More often than not a little hay and warm water will take the shivers away in minutes.

 Above all things, trust your goat.
 They are pretty hardy if given a good clean shelter.
 As long as they have a thick coat and housing that is out of the wind and snow they will do just fine.

-If you are not sure of the comfort of a lean-to, crawl inside.
-I do this every year to make sure things are toasty and they really are.
-With their winter coat and the extra sawdust and bedding a lean-to can easily house your goats year round in any weather.
+If you are not sure of the comfort of your lean-to, crawl inside.
+I do this every year to make sure things are toasty, comfortable and smelling fresh.
+More often than not I am pleasantly surprised.
+With their winter coat, the extra sawdust, and heavy bedding a lean-to can easily house your goats year-round in any weather.

 Try it and if it doesn’t work change it.
 There are no rules with goats, and they will be the first to tell you!!